Rey Langit: Journalistic career

-Aside from being an admired and multi-awarded broadcaster, Langit is also an accomplished leader.
-He was the Station Manager of the AM Radio station DWIZ 882 kHz. and vice president of Aliw Broadcasting Corporation until 2016 where he decided to run again as a Senator but lost in the elections.
-After the elections and the death of Aliw Broadcasting Corporation chairman Antonio Cabangon-Chua, Langit bid goodbye to his station for 24 years, DWIZ and transferred to DZRJ 810 kHz Radyo Bandido (which his radio program continues to air until 2022), DZEC 1062 from 2022 to 2025, and Abante Radyo 1494 since March 2025; and PTV as anchor of programs "Insider Exclusive Kapihan", "Kasangga Mo ang Langit" (which his TV program currently airs on the Bilyonaryo News Channel since March 2025), and "Balitang Tanghali".
+Aside from his broadcasting career, Langit also held leadership roles.
+He served as Station Manager of the AM Radio station DWIZ 882 kHz and vice president of Aliw Broadcasting Corporation until 2016, when he ran for Senator but was unsuccessful.
+Following the elections and the death of Aliw Broadcasting Corporation chairman Antonio Cabangon-Chua, Langit departed from DWIZ after 24 years and subsequently worked at DZRJ 810 kHz Radyo Bandido (where his radio programme aired until 2022), DZEC 1062 from 2022 to 2025, and Abante Radyo 1494 since March 2025.
+He has also anchored television programs, including "Insider Exclusive Kapihan", "Kasangga Mo ang Langit" (which has aired on the Bilyonaryo News Channel since March 2025), and "Balitang Tanghali" on PTV.

 He is also the chairman of the Kapisanan ng mga Brodkaster ng Pilipinas-Metro Manila Chapter and is a member of the board of directors of the KBP-National.
 Langit is also the Chairman of the Heavenly Images Productions for Television, Inc. (HIP TV, Inc.) which is an independent media production house producing its own television and radio programs.